Alcantarí Airport

+The airport introduced a 24-hour service, markedly improving upon its predecessor.
+Passenger volume reached 521,844 travelers in 2023, evidencing its consolidation as a regional hub.
+The airport is primarily served by the country's main carrier, Boliviana de Aviación as well as other airlines such as EcoJet and TAMep.
+It has connections to Bolivia’s principal urban centers.

 History

 The airport replaces the Juana Azurduy de Padilla International Airport that ceased commercial flights due to continuous complaints about security issues.
 In 2011 the construction of the new airport finally started, the first commercial flight was made on May 15, and on May 25, 2016, the operations officially started.

 Characteristics

 The modern airport has a platform of 28,000 m2, a passenger terminal of 5.660 m2, a 3600 m track and all airport property comprises some 345 hectares.

 Unlike the old Sucre airport, this airport can have night operations, plus the airport project will continue until 2020 to improve it even more, and get to have a cargo terminal and be an international airport.